exlud/pcap-dns-parser-encoder/README.md

 # pcap-dns-parser-encoder
-Parse offline pcap file, extract DNS query in a custom encode format Then use the post-process script to "decode", and extract timestamp for GNU octave
+Parse offline pcap file, extract DNS query, estimate conditional probability.
+Then use the probability to explore the DNS sequence, which is the knowledge for prediction.

 # dependency
 libpcap-dev